Tianbiao-Yang/MetSpace/README.md

 - Pretrains the GPT-2 model on the HMDB dataset.
 - Fine-tunes the model on the BAs dataset.
 - Saves models at each epoch in the `../saved_models/` directory.
+- Expected run time for demo on a "normal" desktop computer about 7-15 days.

 ## 4. MetLLM Evaluation
 ----------------------------